-As the chart above suggests, some businesses must increase prices in goods and services, which may ultimately affect the very employee needing more disposable income (a backfire).
+As the charge above shows, some businesses must increase prices in goods and services, which may ultimately affect the very employee needing more disposable income (a backfire).
 Alternatively, price increases could be passed on to a price tolerant (inelastic), quality sensitive customer.
 In the latter case, price increases could reasonably cover higher labor costs.
 Each small business must determine how to allocate new costs if hiring is necessary, but regardless of government mandates to pay more, the supply has naturally dried up at the current wage rate.

 What is the solution to the problem?
 Some suggest housing availability/density and affordability have the biggest impact on disposable income, while others favor increases in pay.

 Right now Oregon, and Portland Metro specifically, suffer from an imbalanced economy as an influx of high income residents into the local economy are driving the cost of living.
 If everything from groceries to rent is priced for $100,000+ earners, then blue collar flight, increased homelessness & dependence on government assistance and ad hoc wage regulations will occur.
 Blue collar flight and wage mandates harm small businesses, which rely on lower paid employees to stay open though small retailers are also heavily impacted by increased vagrancy.

 In the end, the issues discussed above are neither solely community nor solely business related.
 They require a holistic approach to the cost of living on our economy.